 Some clinical states that result from the acute decline in pituitary production may lead to increased mortality risk, such as deficiency of ACTH leading to adrenal crisis or TSH deficiency causing myxedema coma and death.

 Patient education should mainly focus on the need for lifelong hormone replacement therapy, increased glucocorticoid dose during times of stress, and rapid medical access as appropriate.
 Regular monitoring to prevent inadequate or excessive replacement is crucial.

 Patients with hypopituitarism should carry some form of identification with them.
 This can be in the form of a bracelet to be worn on the wrist or neck.

 For emergency purposes, patients may also need to carry a vial of hydrocortisone 100 mg and a syringe at home and while traveling.

-The diagnosis and management of hypopituitarism is done with a multidisciplinary team that consists of a neurosurgeon, endocrinologist, pathologist, radiologist, primary care provider, nurse practitioner, and an ophthalmologist.
+The diagnosis and management of hypopituitarism is done with an interprofessional team that consists of a neurosurgeon, endocrinologist, pathologist, radiologist, primary care provider, nurse practitioner, and an ophthalmologist.
 Management is dependent on the cause of hypopituitarism.
 Initial treatment is to address the underlying cause of hypopituitarism.
 Mass lesions may be removed surgically and other medical conditions treated accordingly.
 Many patients may require hormone replacement therapy.
 The outcome in most patients with hypopituitarism are good but those who have a neurological deficit but continue to have partial deficits even after treatment.
 (Level V)